-- Pull up the head restraint until it reaches the highest adjustment position.
+- 1. Pull up the head restraint until it reaches the highest adjustment position.

 - 2. Press and hold buttons C and D.

 - 3. Pull up the head restraint.

-Note: For rear outermost seats, fold the seat backrest forward for easier removal - only double cab.
+Note: For the double cab rear outermost seats, fold the seat backrest forward for easier removal of the head restraints.